 Lesson Title: Properties of surds Theme: Numbers and Numeration Lesson Number: M1-L090 Class: SSS 1 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils 1.
-Write the que estions in Opening on will be able to identify properties of the board. surds.
-2. Write the propertie s of surds at the start of Teaching and Lear ning on the board.
+Write the que estions in Opening on will be able to identify properties of me Preparation lesson, pupils 1.
+Write the questions in Opening surds. of Teaching and Lear ning on the board.